

 31.5 units comprising:

-DSRS1211 Introduction to Neurological Rehabilitation (4.5 units)
+DSRS1211 Introduction to Disability and Neurodiversity (4.5 units)

-DSRS1215 Communication and Language (4.5 units)
+DSRS1215 Introduction to Communication Diversity and Support Needs (4.5 units)

 EDUC1120 Teaching and Educational Contexts (4.5 units)